English at Crispin

 We are very proud of our students’ high level of success in GCSE examinations.
 In 2018, we enjoyed some of the most impressive results in the county including 82% grades 9-4 in English Language and 79% in English Literature – well above the national averages.
 This success is a result of quality first teaching and learning which is at the heart of the team’s collaborative, hardworking approach.

 Encouraging students to read for pleasure is at the heart of our English curriculum.
-We embed independent reading into our KS3 lessons, encouraging students to make use of Crispin’s library.
+We embed independent reading into our Key Stage 3 lessons, encouraging students to make use of Crispin’s library.

 We also expect students to be reading regularly at home as an integral part of their extended learning.
 An advisory reading list is available here to help students make the transition from children’s to Young Adult Fiction and Non-Fiction.
 We also have a recommended list of effective texts for more reluctant readers here.

 Year groups are split into four classes on each side of the year.
-Year 7 and 8 are currently taught in mixed ability groups as part of ensuring effective transition from KS2.
-The English faculty see Key Stage 3 as an integral part of a five year plan.
-Year 6 data is carefully analysed and base line assessments are sat within students’ first autumn term at Crispin.
+Year 7 and 8 are currently taught in mixed ability groups as part of ensuring effective transition from Key Stage 2.
+The English faculty see Key Stage 3 as an integral part of a five-year plan.
+Year 6 data is carefully analysed and baseline assessments are sat within students’ first autumn term at Crispin.
 This allows us to identify Year 7 students who will benefit from our Year 7 Catch Up programme taught by specialist English teachers who are experienced in conducting effective interventions.

 |Term||Year 7||Year 8|

 Island ‘Survival’ Oracy Project

 ‘Noughts and Crosses’ – Dominic Cooke’s drama adaptation of Malorie Blackman’s novel